People with kidney failure need dialysis or a kidney transplant to stay alive. Together, the two treatments are known as kidney replacement therapy.

 - order and look after dialysis supplies.

-Haemodialysis involves making a circuit where blood is pumped from your bloodstream to a machine that filters waste and excess water, and then the filtered blood is pumped back into your bloodstream.
+Haemodialysis involves making a circuit where blood is pumped from your bloodstream to a machine that filters waste and excess water.
+The filtered blood is then pumped back into your bloodstream.
 Only a small amount of blood is outside your body at any one time.
 The process is not painful and takes four to five hours.

 Access for haemodialysis